 Dr. David E. Ellison: 1957

 PART II: THE COMO-HOPKINS STREETCAR LINE

 Although this streetcar line is not in St. Louis Park, it is important to our story because it was the mode of transportation that made the development of the Brookside and Browndale neighborhoods in the Park possible.
 The line ran just south of the St. Louis Park/Edina border, approximately along what is now 44th Street.
 It was primarily a shuttle between Minneapolis and Lake Minnetonka, and the mode of transportation that working people in Brookside and Browndale would have traveled to their jobs in Minneapolis.

 On July 1, the Minneapolis, Lyndale, and Lake Calhoun Railroad was incorporated by several Minneapolis and Columbus, Ohio businessmen, including Colonel William C. McCrory, whose farm was called Lyndale.
 The Lyndale Railway Co. started to construct a single, three foot gauge line, starting at Nicollet Ave. and First Street (Bridge Square) to 34th Street at Lake Calhoun.

-The formal name of the Motor Line was changed to the Minneapolis, Lyndale, and Minnetonka, reflecting its ultimate destination.
+In February 1881, the Lyndale Railway Company, which ran the Motor Line, changed its name to the Minneapolis, Lyndale, and Minnetonka, reflecting its ultimate destination.

 McCrory’s Motor Line suffered financial losses due to overly ambitious extensions, and fell into the hands of Charles A. Pillsbury and James J. Hill.